What is a UX Deliverable

 The most commonly created UX deliverables

-This presentation of deliverables loosely follows my design process.
-I will state when during the product process the deliverable was created, how long it takes to create and share templates you can download to get going.
+This presentation of UX deliverables loosely follows my design process.
+I will state when during the product process the deliverable was created, how long it takes to create and share UX deliverable examples from real client work.

 Let’s begin.